BlackEnergy Malware

 How to know if you’re infected with BlackEnergy?

 Signs of an infection include unusual system activity, such as excessive network traffic, disabled antivirus solutions, and unexpected system reboots.
-For ICS operators, operational anomalies or unexplained outages might indicate BlackEnergy.
+For ICS operators, operational anomalies or unexpected commands being issued to SCADA/HMI systems may indicate a BlackEnergy-linked intrusion.

 BlackEnergy removal instructions

 Manual removal of BlackEnergy is complex and risky due to its stealth and system-level impacts.
 Use advanced EDR solutions or Huntress’s remediation tools to identify and remove the trojan.
-It is also prudent to isolate infected systems and review logs for root cause analysis.
+It is also prudent to isolate infected systems, revoke and rotate any credentials that may have been exposed, and review logs for root cause analysis.

 Is BlackEnergy still active?